 - Cold Load = Operating Load – Movement x Spring Rate (For pipe movement down)

-5. If the Cold load lies beyond the working range in the selection chart, then select higher spring size or the next travel range.
+5. If the Cold load lies beyond the working range in the selection chart, then select a higher spring size or the next travel range.

 6. Check the variability in selected spring